Discover the Penguin books that shaped us

 About Raynor Winn

 RAYNOR WINN is the internationally bestselling author of The Salt Path, The Wild Silence and Landlines.
 Her books have sold over 2 million copies in English and have been translated into over 25 languages.
 The Salt Path won the Royal Society of Literature's inaugural Christopher Bland Prize and was shortlisted for the Costa Biography Award and the Wainwright Prize for Nature Writing.
 The Wild Silence was also shortlisted for the Wainwright Prize.
 In 2024, the Sunday Times listed The Salt Path as one of the top 100 books of the past 50 years.
-It has now been adapted into a major film starring Gillian Anderson and Jason Isaacs and screened in cinemas in the UK and internationally.
+It has now been adapted into a major film starring Gillian Anderson and Jason Isaacs and screened in cinemas in the UK and overseas.

 Details